MiladSoliman/Bosta_Task/README.md

 # GalleryApp

-Android Mobile Android Application usnig Kotlin to get random user data and his album, showing album photos list and search in it, show specifice image and share it with anyone and can zooming, using design architecture MVVM.
+Android Mobile Android Application usnig Kotlin to get random user data and his album, showing album photos list and search in it, show specific image and share it with anyone and can zooming, using design architecture MVVM.

 ## Application Features :